r3xling/r3xling/README.md

-# r3xling
-This repo is used to test.
+This repo is used to test daocloud.